 Jesus had a different interpretation of the law of marriage and the tolerance Moses permitted using his authority as the Son of God.

 If a man divorces his wife for any cause other than unfaithfulness

 The only concession Jesus allows for divorce is the unfaithfulness of the wife because she became one flesh with another man, breaking the marital covenant with her husband.
 It is against the essence of the marriage.

-Since the divorce is invalid according to the version of Jesus, the original husband is making his wife to have an illegitimate relation with a new partner.
+Since the divorce is invalid according to Jesus’ understanding and interpretation, the original husband is making his wife have illegitimate relations with a new partner.
 So, the woman is committing adultery, and the man leads to such a sin.

-Since the divorce of the woman is not valid according to the clarification of Jesus, she still is the wife of her first husband and thus her marital life with another man is unlawful and equivalent to adultery.
-The woman and the second husband are also indulging in adultery.
+Since the divorce of the woman is not valid according to the clarification given by Jesus, she still is the wife of her first husband whereby her marital life with another man is unlawful and is thus equivalent to adultery.
+Further, the woman and the second husband are also indulging in adultery.

 Jesus restored marriage to its original status and sanctity.
-Based on Jesus’ teaching St. Paul wrote, “To the married, however, I give this instruction (not I, but the Lord): A wife should not separate from her husband – and if she does separate, she must either remain single or become reconciled to her husband—and a husband should not divorce his wife” (1 Cor 7:10-11).
+Based on Jesus’ teaching, Paul wrote, “To the married, however, I give this instruction (not I, but the Lord): A wife should not separate from her husband – and if she does separate, she must either remain single or become reconciled to her husband– and a husband should not divorce his wife” (1 Cor 7:10-11).
 This instruction is to prevent the couple from the guilt of adultery and to preserve the unity of the family.